 Area Recommendation Status Impact on submission quality Consistent Measurement of Develop and implement plan for consistently measuring and reporting throughput.
 Progressing as part of the readiness for the No impact.
-Throughput does not affect the Throughput Develop methodology for consistently forecasting future throughput.
-Progressing as part of the readiness for the bioresources market.
+Throughput does not affect the Throughput Develop methodology for consistently forecasting future throughput. bioresources market. calculated e and through calculated economic value or RCV, and throughput is not required in Table WWS12 Consistent Measurement of Capacity Jacobs identified differences in process for defining future capacity.
+Clear process to be defined and agreed.
 Completed Stated capacity has been calculated on the basis of maximum available throughput per year at each site so we have reported design headroom at each site as zero.
-The stated capacity is 91.4 TTDS/Yr which will provide sufficient operating headroom at a regional level for our forecast throughput of calculated economic value or RCV, and throughput is not required in Table WWS12 Consistent Measurement of Capacity Jacobs identified differences in process for defining future capacity.
-Clear process to be defined and agreed.
-Stated capacity has been calculated on the basis of maximum available throughput per year at each site so we have reported design headroom at each site as zero.
-The stated capacity is 91.4 TTDS/Yr which will provide sufficient operating headroom at a +£1.211m impact on Net MEAV value (See row B7)
+The stated capacity is 91.4 TTDS/Yr which will provide sufficient operating headroom at a regional level for our forecast throughput of 67.8 TTDS/Yr. +£1.211m impact on Net MEAV value (See row B7)